detfis/detfis.github.io/_posts/2017-03-13-generate-project-in-hanami-with-postgresql.md

 gem install hanami
 ```

-If this run successfully, we can generate our first [Hanami](http://hanamirb.org/) project:
+If this runs successfully, we can generate our first [Hanami](http://hanamirb.org/) project:

 ```ruby
 hanami new shyshka --database=postgres